Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 Manuel manages to befriend some of the Indians and gets the crew to throw a party with the natives.
 The Indians agree to let the caravan through.
 However, Walker gets too drunk and accidentally vandalizes the tribes totem pole.
 The caravan escapes just barely.

-After the caravan trip, the party now only needs an explosive expert to handle the explosives.
+After the caravan trip the party only needs an explosive expert to handle the explosives.
 Eventually, they hear of a ghost town prospector hermit, who's been trying to find gold in an abandoned town for years.
 They go meet the prospector, but the hermit is unwilling to help or even engage the crew.
 Morrison is empathetic to the lonely hermit and insists that they try to help him.